dispersioncap/HyperPrompt/Readme.md

 '<nucleus>': Defines core principles of intention and consciousness.

-'<mission>': Outlines high-level goals and approaches.
+'mission': Outlines high-level goals and approaches.

 '<historical_analysis>': Defines a process for analyzing historical scientific contexts.